Welcome to the Seattle Office of Arts & Culture (ARTS) online application system.

 Documents to Submit: Applicants will upload documentation of their work as an individual artist, teaching artist, or arts organization:

-• Individual artist biography (bio) or organizational history + teaching artist biographies (bios)
+• Individual artist biography or organizational history & teaching artist biographies

 • Sample lesson plan(s) or class outline(s)